Special Vehicles in ColoradoPage Overview

 - Proof of insurance for the vehicle pulling the trailer.

 If you were handy enough to build or assemble your own trailer, it still needs titling.
-To get your title and registration, you'll use the same procedure as a regular trailer, but you'll also have to complete a Statement of Assembly of Homemade Trailer and Assignment of ID Number (Form DR 2409) In addition, you'll have to provide a bill of sale for all materials used to put the trailer together, such as axles and wheels.
+To get your title and registration, you'll use the same procedure as a regular trailer, but you'll also have to complete a Statement of Assembly of Homemade Trailer and Assignment of Trailer I.D.
+Number (Form DR 2409).
+In addition, you'll have to provide a bill of sale for all materials used to put the trailer together, such as axles and wheels.

 There are quite a few people out there who say boats and trailers go hand in hand.
 Once you've titled and registered your trailer, you'll have to register your boat, too.
 See our boat registration page for more information.